robertbraeutigam/scan/README.md

 Sent potentially by both parties.
 It continues the handshake after it has been initiated.
-The first continue handshake must come from the responder, then from the initiator and continue in turn until the connection is established.
+The first continue handshake must come from the responder, then from the initiator and continue in turn until the connection is established based on the initially selected protocol variant.

 Payload structure:
 * Handshake (byte array)